lRebornsl/metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my colleagues at Microverse for their support during the project.
+I would like to thank my colleagues at Microverse for their support during the project and thanks to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for his design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>